 BLUE ARRANGEMENTS about features Lazy Susan shop

-Poems by Sophie Jennis
+Poems by Sophie Ruth

 As a therapist, I keep some hair tucked behind my ear.
 I scratch my nose once, forehead, nose twice, I sneak a look at myself – Underneath I am listening, underneath that I am warm, vibrating, when I am done I sit on the couch for a long time – My shoe is handsome, my arms, lithe.
 Legs, lithe.
 Torso, lithe – he can carry my body but I’m tall – I am turned on by file cabinets, cabinets with a lock, grey steel cabinets, so he sits me atop, my heels make a sound against its side.